Mario Mitaj: Senior

-Albania finished top of their group for the first time in history, collecting 15 points—level with the Czech Republic but ahead on the head-to-head record—thus qualifying for the final tournament of a European Championship for only the second time ever.
-In June 2024, Mitaj was included in Sylvinho’s final 26-man list for UEFA Euro 2024, hosted in Germany.
-He played every minute also in the finals in UEFA Euro 2024 Group B, where Albania finished bottom of the group with a single point and were eliminated from the tournament.
+Mitaj returned to the senior team in June 2023 during the second round of the UEFA Euro 2024 qualifying campaign and, under head coach Sylvinho, played every minute of Albania's remaining qualifying matches, cementing his place in the starting lineup despite being the youngest player in the squad.
+Albania finished top of their qualifying group for the first time in their history, collecting 15 points—level with the Czech Republic but ahead on head-to-head record—and qualifying for the final tournament of the UEFA European Championship for only the second time.
+In June 2024, he was included in the final 26-man squad for UEFA Euro 2024 in Germany, and played every minute of Albania's matches in Group B as the team finished bottom of the group with one point and was eliminated from the tournament.